PPPACK, a FORTRAN90 code which evaluates piecewise polynomial functions, including cubic splines. The original FORTRAN77 library is by Carl de Boor.

 Note also that the behavior of the function F for X values below the first breakpoint BREAK(1) or above the last breakpoint BREAK(L+1) is not specified.
 In fact, generally, F is set to zero below BREAK(1), and the definition of F on the last interval ( BREAK(L), BREAK(L+1) ) is extended all the way to the right.

 Whenever you have a piecewise polynomial representation of the above form, you can evaluate the function F(X) by calling the function PPVALU.
 Moreover, other routines like BSPLPP can convert a B-spline representation into a piecewise polynomial representation.
 Also, KNOTS can use the information in the breakpoint sequence BREAK, with the continuity conditions required, to construct an equivalent knot sequence for a B-spline.

-PPPACK is available in a FORTRAN77 version and a FORTRAN90 version.
+PPPACK is available in a FORTRAN90 version.

-SLATEC, a FORTRAN90 library which includes PPPACK.
+SLATEC, a FORTRAN90 code which includes PPPACK.

 Carl de Boor